splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

    - Go to :guilabel:`Settings`, :guilabel:`Data Configuration`.
    - Select :guilabel:`Data Migration`.
-   - In :guilabel:`Migrating data`, select :guilabel:`Start`.
+   - Inside the :guilabel:`Start migration` card, select :guilabel:`Start`.

 2. Turn on OTLP histograms in the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`enable-histograms-export`.

-3. Install version 2.0 or higher of the Splunk Distribution of the Java agent.
-For upgrade best practices, see :ref:`upgrade-java-instrumentation`.
+3. Make sure version 2.0 or higher of the Splunk Distribution of the Java agent is installed.
+See :ref:`upgrade-java-instrumentation`.

 4. Migrate your custom reporting elements: